 Why is Chevrolet C10 Suburban tire pressure warning light on?

 If your Chevrolet C10 Suburban is equipped with Tire Pressure Monitoring System (TPMS) it will alert you when tire pressure is too low and your tires could be underinflated, which can lead to uneven tire wear and can cause tire failure.
 If Chevrolet C10 Suburban low tire pressure warning light is on, check all Chevrolet C10 Suburban tires for low tire pressure and inflate tires to the recommended tire pressure levels.
 Keep in mind that Tire Pressure Monitoring System does not replace routine tire pressure check and maintenance.

 How to reset tire pressure warning light for Chevrolet C10 Suburban?

 To reset tire pressure monitoring system for Chevrolet C10 Suburban, make sure front and rear tires are inflated to the recommended levels.
 Turn the engine on, then press and hold the tire pressure reset button located under the steering wheel on the instrument panel.
 Hold the button down until the TPMS light blinks three times, then release the button.

-What is my recommended winter tire pressure for my Chevrolet C10 Suburban?
+What is recommended winter tire pressure for Chevrolet C10 Suburban?

 Recommended winter tire pressure for Chevrolet C10 Suburban is the same as all other seasons.
 You should keep tire inflation at recommended levels in any weather conditions.
 Chevrolet C10 Suburban tire inflation will decrease with lower outside temperatures, so make sure to check Chevrolet C10 Suburban tire pressure during winter months regularly to keep Chevrolet C10 Suburban tires properly inflated in the winter.